microsoft/containerregistry/client-firewall-rules.md

 ## Testing the `*.cdn.mscr.io` Endpoint

-To validate configurations pre March 3rd, 2020, the following multi-arch images are availalble for testing.
+To validate configurations pre March 3rd, 2020, the following multi-arch images are available for testing.

 ### Windows & Linux
 To test pulling an image: